 Biosolids Master Plan

-The Region of Waterloo (Region) developed a Biosolids Master Plan in 2003 to provide direction for biosolids management activities in the Region to the year 2021.
-The objective of the 2003 Biosolids Master Plan was to develop a biosolids management strategy that would be environmentally friendly, cost effective, and able to adapt to changing requirements and conditions over the next 20 years.
+The Region of Waterloo (Region) Biosolids Master Plan was developed in 2003 and updated in 2011 to provide direction for biosolids management activities in the Region to the year 2031.
+The Biosolids Master Plan outlines a biosolids management strategy that is environmentally friendly, cost effective, and able to adapt to changing requirements and conditions over the next 20 years.

-The Region is updating its Biosolids Master Plan in light of recent growth in the Region, changes to the regulatory environment, climate change, and adoption of the Region's new Environmental Sustainability Strategy.
+The Region periodically updates its Biosolids Master Plan to consider changes in growth in the Region, changes to the regulatory environment, climate change, and changes in Region policy direction.

-A Class Environmental Assessment for the Biosolids Heat Drying Facility is underway.
-The project site can be found here.
+A Class Environmental Assessment for the Biosolids Heat Drying Facility was recently under taken.
+The project site with more details can be found here.

 Biosolids Master Plan - FINAL REPORT - October 2011